Loveday (1458): King's award

 Similar to the arbitration awards the nobility imposed upon themselves and their tenants, the financial element was critical.
 York was to pay 5,000 marks to Somerset and his dowager mother, Warwick was to pay 1,000 to Lord Clifford, and Salisbury agreed to cancel the fines that had been imposed on Egremont and Ralph Percy in 1454.
 Salisbury was also, on behalf of his younger sons John and Thomas, to pay 12,000 marks to Eleanor Neville, Dowager Countess of Northumberland.
 She and her son, the new Earl, in turn pledged themselves to keep the peace with the Nevilles.
 The financial obligations that had been imposed on many Percy tenants after the feud with the Nevilles were also lifted.
 Further—because Egremont had escaped from Newgate in 1456—Salisbury also swore not to take any action against the Newgate sheriffs whose negligence was presumed to have enabled it.

 Wolffe has argued that Henry's decision was no more than "a formal accord on the limited issue of atonement and compensation".
-Changing the attitudes of individuals towards their enemies was considered more important than the question of compensation, important though that was.
+Changing people's attitudes towards their enemies was considered more important than the question of compensation, important though that was.
 Furthermore, York and Warwick's payments to the families of their enemies were not in cash; rather, they were to renounce debts owed them by the crown which amounted to similar sums.
 To fulfil their obligations, York and the Nevilles merely had to return government-issued tallies which entitled them to receive the required sum.
 The Yorkists, for their part, were declared to be the King's "true lieges", although any reassurance they took from this, comments the medievalist John Watts, may have been tempered by the knowledge that so also had been the three dead lords of St Albans.

 The Yorkists agreed to endow St Albans Abbey with a new chantry and £45 a year for two years for the monks to say masses for the slain.
 The Lancastrian lords, as the injured parties, had to make no reciprocal concessions to York and his allies.
 Egremont was required to make an independent bond of 4,000 marks towards the Nevilles to keep the peace with them in Yorkshire for ten years.
 Thus, says the scholar Helen Maurer, the crown implicitly recognised that bad blood had existed between the Nevilles and Egremont even before St Albans.
 One contemporary observed in a Paston letter that the final settlement was a "throw [sic: thorough] peace final[ised] by means of all the Lords".